Quick Guide: How to Relocate as Simply and Successfully as Possible

 - Start by creating a “moving binder” full of checklists, receipts, invoices, records, contacts, and other resources to help you stay organized during your move.
 Tailor this binder to your specific needs and refer to it frequently.

 - Decide if you are going to require help from a moving company.
 Now is the time to start doing some research to determine if you are going to move yourself or hire a professional crew.
-If you decide to hire movers, contact different companies and do some price shopping.
+If you decide to hire movers, compare moving apps, contact different companies and do some price shopping.
 Don’t forget to read reviews and check into the company’s reputation.

 - Start packing early.
 Last minute packers experience the greatest amount of stress,.
 If you start early and break it up, you will find the whole process less overwhelming.
 You can work slowly on this and start by packing only items that you don’t use very often.
 If possible, pack an entire room at a time and label boxes with the room they belong in to make it easier on yourself when you unpack.
 This way, you’ll know exactly where things belong without having to search through boxes to figure it out later.